Uber selling Southeast Asian business to regional rival Grab

 - Why reverse mortgages are a harder sell now

+The deal enables Uber to keep a foothold in the increasingly affluent market of 640 million people while cutting its losses.

+“It will help us double down on our plans for growth as we invest heavily in our products and technology to create the best customer experience on the planet,” Khosrowshahi said in a statement.

 Grab provides services in Singapore, Indonesia, the Philippines, Malaysia, Thailand, Vietnam, Myanmar and Cambodia.
-It says it handles over a billion transactions a year.
+It says it offers access to five million drivers and agents and handles over a billion transactions a year.

+The deal was dismaying to many in Asia who have often compared the rival apps in search of the best deal.

+The Uber app will be discontinued in just two weeks, and in the meantime its drivers have to sign up to drive with Grab.
+Riders, likewise, will need to download the Grab app and set up accounts, although their Uber accounts will still work outside Southeast Asia.